 Your feedback is important to us.
 If you have general questions or need additional information about the project, please fill out the comment box below.
-IMPORTANT NOTE: If you wish to provide formal comments on the Pasadena Non-Potable Water Project Draft EIR, your comments will only be accepted if sent in one of the following three ways:
+If you wish to provide formal comments on the Pasadena Non-Potable Water Project Draft EIR, your comments will be accepted if sent in the comment box below and one of the following three ways:

 1.)
-By mail addressed to Roumiana Voutchkova at PWP, 150 S Los Robles Ave, Suite 200, Pasadena, CA 91016 (must be postmarked by August 31, 2015)2.)
-By e-mail to firstname.lastname@example.org (must be received by August 31, 2015) 3.)
+By mail addressed to Roumiana Voutchkova at PWP, 150 S Los Robles Ave, Suite 200, Pasadena, CA 91101 (must be postmarked by August 31, 2015)2.)
+By e-mail to email@example.com (must be received by August 31, 2015) 3.)
 In person during the community meeting on August 13, 2015.
-For details on the community meeting see the "Environmental Impact Report" section of his page
+For details on the community meeting see the "Environmental Impact Report" section of this page

 Roumiana VoutchkovaEngineer(626) firstname.lastname@example.org